Introduction

 Sample code that will perform mouse movements

-Save the above code in file with .vbs extension, for example: “MouseMove.vbs”.
+Save the above code in a file with .vbs extension, for example: “MouseMove.vbs”.

-Create Jenkins Job that will execute periodically keep alive Visual Basic script
+Create a Jenkins Job that will execute periodically and keep alive Visual Basic script

-Go to Jenkins and click on “New Item”, select “Freestyle project”, enter name for project ex.
-“Keep alive Jenkins VM” as it is displayed on the image below.
+Go to Jenkins and click on “New Item”, select “Freestyle project”, and enter a name for the project ex.
+“Keep alive Jenkins VM” as it is displayed in the image below.
 (Note: In this example, Windows Forms tests are executed on the same machine where Jenkins is running).

 Go to Jenkins and click on “New Item”, select “Freestyle project”, enter name for project

 Click on the “OK” button.
-Job configuration page should be displayed.
+The job configuration page should be displayed.

 job configuration page